How To Fight Depression with Scripture

-Depression sometimes feel like a deep, dark pit.
+Depression sometimes feels like a deep, dark pit.
 Yes, slimy even.
 But if we just cry out to Him, He will lift us out of that state and give us a new mindset.
 He will never forsake you.

 7. Psalm 51:10

 “Create in me a pure heart, O God and renew a steadfast spirit within me.”